Ohiopyle Falls is located right in town.

 Maps and guides can also be found here.

-Also, if you are looking for any souvenirs from your trip to the area, this would be a good place to begin your shopping, as there is a small gift shop in the center.
+Also, if you are looking for any souvenirs from your trip to the area, this would be a good place to begin shopping, as there is a small gift shop in the center.

 Ohiopyle Falls